OSTA-group/osta-extensions/README.md

 # osta-extensions
-This project host a list of all available extensions in the OSTA marketplace alongside tools for creating, publishing and testing your own extensions.
+This project hosts a list of all available extensions in the OSTA marketplace alongside tools for creating, publishing and testing your own extensions.

 # Creating a new extension
 There are multiple types of extensions, so which one should you choose?